yixinL7/SimCLS/README.md

 ## 3. How to Run

+### Preprocessed Data
+You can download the preprocessed data for our experiments on [CNNDM](https://drive.google.com/file/d/1WRvDBWfmC5W_32wNRrNa6lEP75Vx5cut/view?usp=sharing) and [XSum](https://drive.google.com/file/d/1nKx6RT4zNxO4hFy8y3dPbYV-GBu1Si-u/view?usp=sharing).

+After donwloading, you should unzip the zip files in this root directory.

 ### Hyper-parameter Setting
 You may specify the hyper-parameters in `main.py`.

+To reproduce our results, you could use the original configuration in the file, except that you should make sure that on CNNDM
+`args.max_len=120`, and on XSum `args.max_len = 80`.

 ### Train
 ```
 python main.py --cuda --gpuid [list of gpuid] -l